avinishrao/grafana-playaround/README.md

 <h3 align="center" name="readme-top">Grafana Playaround</h3>

   <p align="center">
     An API call that checks for the organization field & email id field in grafana database if it exists or not.
-This API call aslo logs messages to SNS & Timestream.
+This API call also logs messages to SNS & Timestream.
 </p>

 <details>